Moving to Thailand from the USA: tips for a smooth relocation in 2026

 6. Destination Thailand visa

-Launched in 2024, the Destination Thailand visa (DTV) allows multiple entries for stays up to 180 days (extendable once).
+Launched in 2024, the Destination Thailand Visa (DTV) allows multiple entries with stays of up to 180 days per entry.
+One 180-day extension is available for each entry, meaning a total stay of up to 360 days per entry.

-How you can apply for Thai visa as a US citizen
+How can you apply for a Thai visa as a US citizen

 Applying for a Thai visa as a US citizen involves several steps.